Wealthfront Cash Account Review

 Wealthfront uses multi-factor authentication to curb unauthorized account access, and you can easily lock your debit card if you think it’s been compromised.

 The Wealthfront Cash Account is FDIC-insured by its partner banks.
-Each account comes with FDIC coverage of up to $1 million, which exceeds the typical coverage of $250,000.
+Wealthfront can insure up to $8 million across multiple accounts, which exceeds the typical coverage of $250,000.

 Customer Service

-Wealthfron’t phone line is available Monday through Friday from 7 am to 5 pm Pacific Time and has no availability on weekends.
+Wealthfront’s phone line is available Monday through Friday from 7 am to 5 pm Pacific Time and has no availability on weekends.
 There’s no live chat function, and without branches, you won’t have the luxury of in-person support.
+It will generally reply to customers within 24 hours.

 Pros & Cons